-- How will property and assets be divided?
+- How will you divide your property and assets?

 The Modern Trend